-However, the diffeomorphism from the cone of $\partial N_{X_0^{\cong}(\Gamma,i)}X/\Gamma$ to $U(X_0^{\cong}(\Gamma,i))$ (which exists by (vii)) may not coincide.
+However, the diffeomorphism from the cone of $\partial N_{X_0^{\cong}(\Gamma;i)}X/\Gamma$ to $U(X_0^{\cong}(\Gamma;i))$ (which exists by (vii)) may not coincide.
 (Note this map is defined by $r$, the family of lines of each of the structures.)
 But we can show that they are isotopic by the same method as before.
-Namely, we go to the branched covering $M$ and join the two diffeomorphisms by the minimal geodesic of a $G$-equivariant Riemannian metric that is totally geodesic along the fiber of $pr_N$.
+Namely, we go to a branched covering of the cone of $\partial N_{X_0^{\cong}(\Gamma;i)}X/\Gamma$ and join the two diffeomorphisms by the minimal geodesic of a $G$-equivariant Riemannian metric that is totally geodesic along the fiber of $pr_N$.
 Therefore we can glue them by the standard method.

-Now we have extended the systems $(\pi,\rho,r)$ to a neighborhood of $X^{\cong}(\Gamma,i)$.
-We repeat the same construction for each $X^{\cong}(\Gamma,i)$ with $\dim X^{\cong}(\Gamma,i) = \dim X -D$.
+Now we have extended the systems $(\pi,\rho,r)$ to a neighborhood of $X^{\cong}(\Gamma;i)$.
+We repeat the same construction for each $X^{\cong}(\Gamma;i)$ with $\dim X^{\cong}(\Gamma;i) = \dim X -D$.

 We thus reduce the problem to the case when $D$ is strictly smaller.
 The proof of Proposition \ref{35.34} is now finished by induction. \end{proof}